giantswarm/docs/src/content/tutorials/access-management/configure-dex-in-your-cluster/index.md

     keyPemB64: ...
 ```

-If both `Dex` and `Athena` are configured correctly and you have installed `kubectl gs` on your machine, you should be able to create a kubectl context using the management API URL.
+If both `Dex` and `Athena` are configured correctly and you have installed `kubectl gs` on your machine, you can create a kubectl context using the management API address.

 ```sh
 kubectl gs login https://api.test.example.io